pawamoy/website/docs/posts/steam-linux-alvr-quest2.md

 ---

+INFO: **Update 2024-07-24**
+Thanks to [@patrickpluto](https://github.com/patrickpluto) who commented below, I was made aware that ALVR doesn't need to be compiled from sources and can instead be downloaded from [GitHub releases](https://github.com/alvr-org/ALVR/releases), or installed from AUR as `alvr-bin`.
+Also, ALVR now provides an official app on the Meta Quest Store, so SideQuest is not needed anymore!

 ## Preparation

 - I recommend doing this with a friend: you'll probably have to put the Quest 2 headset back and forth many times.
 It's easier if there's one person on the computer and another one wearing the headset.
 It's definitely doable alone though, just a bit more annoying.